 There are local digital payment options that you can consider.
 Here are a few:

 Most of these platforms require you to register and onboard.
-It is as simple as signing up entering in your personal information and electronically submitting your business registration documents.
+It is as simple as signing up, entering your personal information, and electronically submitting your business registration documents.

 Using payment platforms is a great option because it automates the payment process.
 Customers can choose to use mobile money or their bank cards to make payments on the frontend for your products and services and businesses can just track everything on the backend.

 With Flutterwave’s payment link feature, you can create a simple url and send it to customers via WhatsApp or other social media platforms for them to make payments.

 Lastly, you need to be able to effectively communicate with customers online in case you need to provide support or answer queries.
 Email is a good option but most people would prefer quicker interactions with businesses.
 Some ways you can provide quicker feedback with customers including:

 A WhatsApp Business Account is a great option for communication.
 WhatsApp is one of the main communication tools that most people use when contacting businesses and most SMEs and even local corporations use WhatsApp for communication with customers.